facebookresearch/faiss/INSTALL.md

 http://corpus-texmex.irisa.fr/

-and unzip it to the sudirectory sift1M.
+and unzip it to the subdirectory `sift1M` at the root of the source directory for this repository.

 Then compile and run

 ```
-make tests/demo_sift1M
+make demos/demo_sift1M
-tests/demo_sift1M
+demos/demo_sift1M
 ```

 This is a demonstration of the high-level auto-tuning API.
 You can try